 (h) The age and health of the parties.

-(i) Documented evidence of any history of domestic violence, as defined
+(i) All documented evidence of any history of domestic violence, as defined

-6211, between the parties, including, but not limited to, consideration of
+either party's child, including, but not limited to, consideration of:

 (j) The immediate and specific tax consequences to each party.